Connect with us

 “My malpractice insurance went up about 180% premium-wise in a year’s time,” he said.
 “I couldn’t justify losing money to practice OB, and then take the risk on top of that.
 It was almost like they were trying to push us out.”

-As it stands, Mississippi family physicians interested in obstetrics have few options: pursue an official training program in another state – which often results in those physicians deciding to either the state altogether or stay in the state and forego obstetrics – or train unofficially in Mississippi but without the guarantee of affordable malpractice insurance or a hospital that will grant them privileges.
+As it stands, Mississippi family physicians interested in obstetrics have few options: pursue an official training program in another state – which often results in those physicians deciding to either leave the state altogether or stay in the state and forego obstetrics – or train unofficially in Mississippi but without the guarantee of affordable malpractice insurance or a hospital that will grant them privileges.

 South Sunflower Hospital in Indianola, Miss., Friday, Oct.
 20, 2023.
 Credit: Eric J. Shelton/Mississippi Today